 On occasions monitoring maybe required around young people's social media use due to risk taking.
 This can be done through having access to passwords and conducting regular checks.
-Or through parenting apps such as qustodio.
-This level of monitoring is used when deemed appropriate by the manager following consultation with the social worker and parents if applicable.
+Or through parenting apps such as qustodio and google family.
+This level of monitoring is used when deemed appropriate by the Manager following consultation with the social worker and parents if applicable.